Deploy vCluster on EKS

 eksctl create cluster -f cluster.yaml

-This command automatically updates your kubeconfig
+This command automatically updates your kubeconfig file with the new

 cluster configuration.